If you’re buying a home for the first time, you’ll need to go through the conveyancing process.

 Can I conveyance my own property?

-While it’s not illegal for a buyer or seller to do their own conveyancing work, the process is complicated, and DIY legal work would be a huge risk.
+While it’s not illegal for a buyer or seller to do their own conveyancing work in England, the process is complicated, and DIY legal work would be a huge risk.

 For example, it’s more likely a buyer or seller would miss a potentially expensive legal issue such as a boundary dispute or planning permission wrangle when completing searches.